Azure/azure-sdk-for-js/sdk/monitor/monitor-opentelemetry/README.md

         // Application Insights Connection String
         connectionString:   process.env["APPLICATIONINSIGHTS_CONNECTION_STRING"] || "<your connection string>",
     },
-    otlpTraceExporterConfig: {
-        enabled: true,
-        url: '<opentelemetry-collector-url>', // url is optional and can be omitted - default is http://localhost:4318/v1/traces
-    },
-    otlpMetricExporterConfig: {
-        enabled: true,
-        url: '<opentelemetry-collector-url>', // url is optional and can be omitted - default is http://localhost:4318/v1/metrics
-    },
-    otlpLogExporterConfig: {
-        enabled: true,
-        url: '<opentelemetry-collector-url>', // url is optional and can be omitted - default is http://localhost:4318/v1/logs
-    },
     samplingRatio: 1,
     instrumentationOptions: {
         azureSdk: { enabled: true },